 The Media School offers other opportunities for students to get involved.
 Some examples include:

 - Media School Ambassadors are the friendly student face of The Media School

-- The Media Living Learning Center is a residence hall community specifically reserved for students who wish to study and pursue careers in media
+- The Media Living Learning Center is a residence hall community specifically reserved for first-year students who wish to study and pursue careers in media

 - The National Sports Journalism Center helps connect IU students with the sports media industry through internships, interactions with sports media professionals, extracurricular training, and sponsored work-study opportunities